-The Balance Sheet for the Chief Constable has been restated for 2020/21.
-The Short-term creditors figure has been adjusted in order to account for reclassifications between the Commissioner and the Chief Constable.
-This change has no impact on the Group Balance Sheet and does not affect any of the other statements within the Statement of Accounts.
-The change is as follows:
+The Balance Sheet for the Commissioner and the Chief Constable have been restated for 2020/21.
+The Short-term creditors figures have been adjusted in order to account for reclassifications between the Commissioner and the Chief Constable.
+These changes have no impact on the Group Balance Sheet and do not affect any of the other statements within the Statement of Accounts.
+The changes are as follows: